wolfmatt233/LibraryManagement/README.md

 ## To Do

 -   Display and paginate books.
 -   Display individual books.
-    - Create loans as a user (borrow).
     -   Add books to wishlist
 -   Search and filter books.
-- Display and paginate loans.
-    - Remove loan as a user (return).
+-   Create a loan (borrow a book)
-- View past loans.
 -   Users place holds on backordered books.
+-   Users can only take out 10 loans at a time.
+-   Error handling
+-   Admin features

 MySQL Database: